MRtrix3/mrtrix3/docs/workflows/DWI_preprocessing_for_quantitative_analysis.rst

   dwipreproc <input_dwi> <output_dwi> <phase_encode_direction>

 For more details, see the header of the :code:`scripts/dwipreproc` file.
-In particular, it is necessary to manually specify what type of reversed phase-encoding acquisition has taken acquired (if any), and provide the relevant input images.
+In particular, it is necessary to manually specify what type of reversed phase-encoding acquisition was performed (if any), and provide the relevant input images.

 2. Eddy current induced distortion correction and motion correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^